Sir William Eden, 7th Baronet

-Sir William Morton Eden, 7th and 5th Baronet JP DL (4 April 1849 – 20 February 1915) was a British politician.
+Sir William Morton Eden, 7th and 5th Baronet JP DL (4 April 1849 – 20 February 1915) was a British politician and artist.
 His third son was Anthony Eden, 1st Earl of Avon, who served as Prime Minister of the United Kingdom.

 Early life

-William Morton Eden was born at Windlestone Hall in County Durham on 4 April 1849.
+William Morton Eden was born at Windlestone Hall, a Greek revival stately home, in County Durham on 4 April 1849.
 He was the second son of eleven children born to the former Elfrida Susanna Harriet Iremonger (1825–1885) and Sir William Eden, 4th Baronet (1803–1873), who was described as "a sober and pious man".

 On his paternal side, he had many prominent relatives including aunt Caroline Eden Parker (wife of Vice-Admiral Hyde Parker), and uncles: the Rt.
 Rev. Robert Eden (Bishop of Moray, Ross and Caithness and Primus of the Scottish Episcopal Church), Lt.
 Gen. George Morton Eden, and Vice-Admiral Sir Charles Eden, Second Naval Lord.
 His maternal grandfather was William Iremonger, Esq. of Wherwell Priory.